Luggie Water: Source and Tributaries

 Bothlin Burn - At Oxgang in Kirkintilloch.
 The Bothlin escapes from Bishop Loch, south of Gartcosh.
 It is joined by the Garnkirk Burn east of Davidston farm.
 The Bothlin is without a doubt the Luggie's major contributing stream.
 Its source the Bishop loch was a third larger in area than it is today and this is a result of the Forth & Clyde Canal Company buying the water rights and using it as a storage reservoir to supply the canal at Kirkintilloch via the Bothlin.
 This was done by a canal feeder drawing water from the burn near Claddens by way of a weir and sluice.

 As it flows through Kirkintilloch it is crossed by an aqueduct [1] that carries the Forth & Clyde Canal.
 After this it is but a short distance until it meets the smaller River Kelvin.

 Despite Groome's recorded opinion in the Ordnance Gazetteer of Scotland (available online) as a "dull, sluggish, ditch-like stream", there is more beauty to the banks of the Luggie than he saw, for his tardy comments must exclude the stretch of the river through the beautiful glen at Luggiebank and the meanders along its shallow glen west of Mollins.

 Bridges, Viaducts and other Landmarks

 There are many man-made structures along the watercourse.
 Some give aesthetic pleasure although others are largely functional.
 There are road, rail and footbridges as well as viaducts, and weirs along the length of the Luggie and its tributaries.
 For example at the site of the old mill at Lenziemill there is the ruins of a weir.
 It looks like a natural waterfall but it raised the water level in order to supply the mill lead to Lenzie corn and flax mills.
 Some of the isolated spots attract youths who enjoy local tonics or practise their art.
+There are remnants of another weir near Dalshannon Farm at Condorrat, which diverted water to the nearby Wood Mill, the lade having been filled in with soil from the levelling of the road for the construction of Gainburn Crescent - named for the Luggie's tributary the Gain Burn.